pvdz/preval/tests/cases/self_assign/closure/array_closures/triple_alias_array_closure/base.md

 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) can try-escaping support this expr node type?
 CallExpression
-- (todo) support CallExpression as var init in let_hoisting noob check
+- (todo) can try-escaping support this expr node type?
+Literal
 - (todo) support array reads statement type ExpressionStatement
 - (todo) we can still proceed with the loop as long as there is no let-write anywhere in the loop, inc nested